sbadakhc/gh_repo/README.md

 Configuration Notes
 -------------------

-The key environment varibles that need to be passed are $REPO and $MAINTAINER respectively.
+The key environment varibles that need to be passed are $REPOS and $MAINTAINER respectively.
 The build option can also be configured as required to allow for extra build time Maven options.

 Known Issues
 ------------

 Fixed (140913) - Currently the script makes use of the $USER environment varibles which makes the assumption that the *NIX user is the same as the GitHub user.